 As you undoubtedly already know, visit any online Lash Forum and you'll quickly discover that one of the most talked-about topics among Lash Stylists all over the world is that of lash retention.

 So, what is Lash Retention and why is it so important?

 Lash Retention is simply how long eyelash extensions last on the natural lash before falling out.

 The most important thing is that as Lash Stylists we do everything we can to help ensure that the eyelash extensions we apply last the full length of each client's natural lash cycle.

 Your business and your reputation rely heavily on the lashes you apply lasting a long time so it's wise to ensure you understand what things will affect your clients lash retention.

 Whilst there are so many different things that can affect your clients lash retention, I thought I would share with you 5 tips that in my opinion are some the most important to understand if you want longer lasting eyelash extensions for your clients. (bare in mind there are other factors, but implementing these will definitely help you make improvements right away).

-In no particular order, here are my personal top 5 tips...
+In no particular order, here are my top 5 personal tips to enhance your lash retention.

 Understand that the moment you open your bottle of adhesive it slowly begins to degrade.
 Each and every time you open your adhesive moisture is getting inside which weakens your adhesives strength.
 I recommend changing your adhesive every 30 days to ensure it's always at it's best strength.

-Yes, this might mean you occasionally throw away a half-empty bottle of adhesive if you've not been overly busy that month, but don't make the mistake of seeing this as throwing away half of what the eyelash adhesive glue cost you to buy (AU$30 for example).
+Yes, this might mean you occasionally throw away a half-empty bottle of adhesive if you've not been overly busy that month, but don't make the mistake of seeing this as throwing away half of what the eyelash adhesive cost you to buy (AU$30 for example).

 What is that worth to your business?
 My guess is a lot more than $30.